-Part-time employees shall be entitled to vacation time at a rate of six (6) hours per month of work, up to a maximum of seventy-two (72) hours per fiscal year of work.
+Part-time classified employees shall be entitled to vacation time at a rate of six (6) hours per month of work, up to a maximum of seventy-two (72) hours per fiscal year of work for the period of employment from three (3) through forty-eight (48) months.
+Part-time classified employees shall be entitled to vacation time at a rate of eight (8) hours per month of work, up to a maximum of ninety-six (96) hours per fiscal year of work for the period of employment greater than forty-eight (48) months.
 As this is in lieu of sick and personal business time, the parties recognize that prior advance notice of vacation usage may not always be required.
-Part-time employees who accept a full-time position on a temporary basis, which is anticipated by the Employer to exceed three (3) months, shall earn sick leave and vacation at the rate of one (1) day per month respectively for so long as they are working full time.
-If the full-time vacancy is anticipated by the Employer to last for one (1) year or more, the part-time employee shall be eligible for all fringe benefits of full-time employees so long as they are working full time.
+Part-time classified employees who accept a full-time position on a temporary basis, which is anticipated by the Employer to exceed three (3) months, shall earn sick leave and vacation at the rate of one (1) day per month respectively for so long as they are working full time.
+If the full-time vacancy is anticipated by the Employer to last for one (1) year or more, the part-time classified employee shall be eligible for all fringe benefits of full-time employees so long as they are working full time.